 Casa de los Niños quickly became Tucson’s baby.
 Community volunteers came forward to help in the nursery.
 Others brought diapers, clothes and toys.
 Still others sent financial gifts.
-Such support enabled the agency to survive…and then to grow.
+Such support enabled the organization to survive…and then to grow.
 Today, we offer a number of programs designed to prevent child abuse and to help families in need.

 In 1983, friends persuaded Sister Kathleen to publish a history of Casa de los Niños.
 Entitled “A Dream Come True,” it is a moving narrative of the organization’s early years.
 To get a copy of Sister Kathleen’s book, please call 520-624-5600.